weflex/studio-web/app/toolbar/README.md

 });
 ```

-Note: The `.Listen` function is a static member of `SearchInput`, so we should keep the only 1 input can be initialiated at one time,
+Note: The `.Listen` function is a static member of `SearchInput`, so we should keep the only 1 input is initialiated at one time,
 but we still can have more than 1 components to listen the changes.

 ## Notifier